-- Connect the projector to a computer as described in "Connecting a computer" on page 18. - Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor. - Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor. - 3.
-Connect the other end of the cable to the MONITOR OUT socket on the projector. - For the PJD5126/PJD5226/PJD5226w, the MONITOR OUT output only works when COMPUTER IN 1 is made to the projector. - For the PJD6223/PJD6253/PJD6353/PJD6353s/PJD6383/PJD6553w/PJD6653w/ PJD6653ws/PJD6683w/PJD6683ws, MONITOR OUT output only works when COMPUTER IN 1 or COMPUTER IN 2 is made to the projector. - To use this connection method when the projector is in standby mode, turn on the Active VGA Out function under the SYSTEM SETUP: Advanced > Standby Settings menu.
+- 1. Connect the projector to a computer as described in "Connecting a computer" on page 16. - 2.
+Take a suitable VGA cable (only one supplied) and connect one end of the cable to the D-Sub input socket of the video monitor.

+Or if your monitor is equipped with a DVI input socket, take a VGA to DVI-A cable and connect the DVI end of the cable to the DVI input socket of the video monitor.

+- 3. Connect the other end of the cable to the MONITOR OUT socket on the projector. - The MONITOR OUT output only works when COMPUTER IN 1 connection is made to the projector. - To use this connection method when the projector is in standby mode, turn on the Active VGA Out function under the SYSTEM SETTING: BASIC > Standby Settings menu.